 Prosecutor Appointed As District Election Officer

-United States Attorney Barbara L. McQuade announced today that Assistant United States Attorney (AUSA) Pamela Thompson will lead the efforts of her Office in connection with the Justice Department’s nationwide Election Day Program for the upcoming November 6, 2012, general elections.
-AUSA Thompson has been appointed to serve as the District Election Officer (DEO) for the Eastern District of Michigan, and in that capacity is responsible for overseeing the District’s handling of complaints of election fraud and voting rights abuses in consultation with Justice Department Headquarters in Washington.
+United States Attorney Barbara L. McQuade announced today that Assistant United States Attorney (AUSA) Dawn N. Ison will lead the efforts of her Office in connection with monitoring local elections in Detroit and Hamtramck.
+AUSA Ison has been appointed to serve as the District Election Officer (DEO) for the Eastern District of Michigan, and in that capacity is responsible for overseeing the District=s handling of complaints of election fraud and voting rights abuses in consultation with Justice Department Headquarters in Washington.

 Federal law protects against such crimes as intimidating or bribing voters, buying and selling votes, altering vote tallies, stuffing ballot boxes, and marking ballots for voters against their wishes or without their input.
 It also contains special protections for the rights of voters and provides that they can vote free from acts that intimidate or harass them.
 For example, actions of persons designed to interrupt or intimidate voters at polling places by questioning or challenging them, or by photographing or videotaping them, under the pretext that these are actions to uncover illegal voting may violate federal voting rights law.
 Further, federal law protects the right of voters to mark their own ballot or to be assisted by a person of their choice.

-The right to vote is the cornerstone of American democracy.
-We all must ensure that those who are entitled to the right to vote exercise it if they choose, and that those who seek to corrupt it are brought to justice.
-In order to respond to complaints of election fraud or voting rights abuses on November 6, 2012, and to ensure that such complaints are directed to the appropriate authorities, United States Attorney McQuade stated that AUSA/DEO Thompson will be on duty in this District while the polls are open.
-He/She can be reached by the public at the following telephone number: 313- 226-9770.
+In order to respond to complaints of election fraud or voting rights abuses on November 4, 2014, and to ensure that such complaints are directed to the appropriate authorities, United States Attorney McQuade stated that AUSA/DEO Ison will be on duty in this District while the polls are open.
+She can be reached by the public at the following telephone number: 313-226-9567.

 In addition, the FBI will have special agents available in each field office and resident agency throughout the country to receive allegations of election fraud and other election abuses on election day.
-The local FBI field office can be reached by the public at 313-965-2323.
+The local FBI field office can be reached at (313) 965-2323.